oneEyedBunny/API-Capstone/README.md

   1. Yelp pic results are different sizes
       *Having difficulty with setting height*
   1. Can't get star rating to display in search results
-  1. Get map to populate with actual search coordinates instead of hardcoded values
+  1. Search results are displaying default of 20 even though my request object has another value

+  1. Map markers are not showing
   1. Map box needs to appear with business details when clicked

+  1. findAirBnB() click not registering
-  1. Need to add click function for airbnb to take them to airbnb
+  1. findAirBnB needs to be build out to take them to Airbnb

 -----------